AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-getstarted.md

 ---
-title: Plan your migration from Adobe Analytics to Customer Journey Analytics to Customer Journey Analytics
+title: Get started with the migration to Customer Journey Analytics
 description: Plan your migration from Adobe Analytics to Customer Journey Analytics
 role: Admin
 solution: Customer Journey Analytics
 feature: Basics
+hide: yes
+hidefromtoc: yes
 ---
 # Step 1: Get started with the migration to Customer Journey Analytics